LKodex/DexMovies-API/README.md

 # **DexMovies API**

 DexMovies API is a RESTful API developed by Lucas 'Kodex' using NodeJS and MongoDB.
 The DexMovies API was developed with learning in mind.
 Current API features are documented below.

-_Elements_ are understood as _Documents_ of the database like a Moive or a Character.
+_Elements_ are understood as _Documents_ of the database like a Movie or a Character.

 ---